Azhar-max/monox-backend/DEPLOYMENT_SUMMARY.md

 ## 🎉 Congratulations!

-You're now ready to deploy your MANOX e-commerce platform to production using Vercel for the frontend and Render for the backend.
+You're now ready to deploy your MANOX e-commerce platform to production using Netlify for the frontend and Render for the backend.
 This document summarizes everything you need to know to complete the deployment.

 ## 🔧 Deployment Components